patricksimonian/strapi-demo/openshift/README.md

 This will only build for __PRs that are open__.
 This is to prevent the inadvertent promotion of closed or erroneous PR's.

+This will also only trigger a new build if the commit used in the build for that PR does not match the current head commit for the PR.
+This can be skipped by adding the `-e force_build=true`

 By default, this will also only create a `Buildconfig`, however you can trigger a Deployment in the __dev namespace__.
 To do this run the playbook with `-e deploy=true`